Samrath49/medChat/README.md

-# A Chatting application for medical professionals
+# A Chatting application for anime lovers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).